hexdevs/faker/CONTRIBUTING.md

     * Ways to run RuboCop:
         - `bundle exec rubocop`
         - `bundle exec rake` would run the test suite and after that it runs the Ruby static code analyzer.
+        - Can also set-up pre-push hook which executes `bundle exec rake` before every push to prevent test or rubocop failure on CI - Refer pre-push hook set-up section for set-up

 4. Please add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
 We use [Minitest](https://github.com/seattlerb/minitest) in this project.